Updated November 21st, 2018

 - PRICE: IT’S FREE.
-This is fundamental: there is a “suggested donation of $ 22” but it is by no means mandatory.
-The two times I entered, I paid $ 1.
-You have to wait for the queue and take the ticket in the desk.
-Getting it out on the lobby machines or on the internet we would force you to pay those $ 22.
+This is really important: there is a “$23 suggested donation” but it is by no means mandatory.
+Twice I entered, I paid $1.
+You have to make the queue and take the ticket in the desk.
+Getting it out on the lobby machines or on the internet we would force you to pay those $23.

 - Hours: open daily from 10 am to 5:45 pm.

 - How to get there: it’s on Central Park West, between 77th and 81th Streets.
 There are several entrances.
 The nearest subway station is 81st Museum of Natural History, on the A, C and B lines.
 You can enter from the station, without going up to the street level.

 - Eating: as far as I remember, the museum cafe was not bad for quality or price, especially considering that the admission to the museum is free.